 A pet fox must get regular attention from humans.
 Daily exercise is also very important.
 The fox's high energy and urge to dig may be hard to deal with.
 Its bursts of energy also may overwhelm other family pets.
-Fennec foxes are considered to be "escape artists".
-Enclosures, harnesses and leashes need to be designed with care and their condition checked regularly.
+Fennec foxes are considered to be "escape artists."
+Enclosures, harnesses, and leashes need to be designed with care, and their condition should be checked regularly.

 © 2011 Linda Crampton